Home Value Estimator Tools For Real Estate Brokers And Agents

-Same goes with Price Per Square Foot.
+The same goes with Price Per Square Foot.
 The chart will show if the average price per square foot for this particular home is higher or lower than others.

 Further down the page, an agent can show another widget which feeds in Recent Sales in the Area.
 A homeowner can then look and see what that home down the street sold for and when.

-A promotion might read like this: “Dear Consumers: Our Recent Home Sales chart shows that prices in your neighborhood have increased this past quarter.
+A promotion might read like this: “Our Recent Home Sales chart shows that prices in your neighborhood have increased this past quarter.
 Get a free estimate of what your home may currently be worth by clicking here.”

-After a consumer reviews all this data, it could just be the tipping point that tells them, “Now is the time to sell.”
+After a homeowner reviews this data, it could just be the tipping point that tells them, “Now is the time to sell.”
 When that happens, that visitor turns from an Internet surfer into a hot, qualified lead with a strong potential for a listing.

 Home value estimates can be a powerful lead generation tool that is not only useful for creating leads for real estate companies but can also be offered to the public by banks, mortgage companies, investor services, and other businesses.

 Adding a home value widget on your website levels the playing field and gives your business the capability to generate your own leads without paying for them.
 Draw people to your own website and build up your own brand.

 For more information on how you can improve your website contact our team at Home Junction for a consultation.